Pupil Multiplication Tables Check: What School Leaders Should Know

 The aim of the framework document is to provide guidance to the test developers to help them develop fair and robust tests, but it also provides an excellent guide to what schools and teachers will be expected to have taught their pupils by the time they sit their Year 4 Multiplication Tables Test.

-We’ve read the framework and distilled it into 20 key facts you need to know about the Year 4 Multiplication Tables Check.
+So from the framework we have distilled the 20 key facts you need to know about the Year 4 Multiplication Tables Check.

 20 key facts you need to know about the MTC – Multiplication Tables Check